 Hometown Hope Grants are awarded monthly to community groups in the Lenawee County area.
 Community groups, civic organizations, non-profits, even school or church based groups receive a month-long advertising campaign with 103.9 WLEN.
 Hometown Hope Grants are made possible by a generous partnership with 103.9 WLEN, McDonalds of Adrian and Hudson, and Kapnick Insurance.

-2018 Hometown Hope Grant Recipients:
+2019 Hometown Hope Grant Recipients:

 January – Habitat for Humanity of Lenawee (HFHLC)

 HFHLC was established in 1989 by a group of people committed to reducing substandard housing through the building of affordable homes in Lenawee County.
 In 2006 they opened the HFHLC Re-store to help fund their mission and reduce waste in building materials.
-Habitat will use their grant celebrate and publicize their 18th annual Pasty project fund raiser and recruit new volunteers to build on the project’s success as well as create excitement for their new breakfast pasty.
+Habitat will use their grant to celebrate and publicize their 19th annual Pasty project fund raiser and recruit new volunteers to build on the project’s success as well as create excitement for their new breakfast pasty.
 They will also use it to kick off and celebrate their 30th year in Lenawee County.

-February – Adrian Rea Literacy Center
+February – HOPE Community Center

-May – Housing Help of Lenawee
+April – Housing Help of Lenawee

 Housing Help of Lenawee is a grass roots organization that was founded in 1990.
 Their mission is to advance housing stability and affordable opportunities for low income people, especially those in crisis or at risk.
 They plan to use their grant to get information out to the community about the struggles of people in housing crisis, and how Housing Help can ease their burden and help them out of homelessness.
-They will also use the grant to recruit volunteers to help with their many community projects and to promote their annual fund raising event in May or June.
+They will also use the grant to recruit volunteers to help with their many community projects and to promote their annual fund raising event in May.

-June – Region 2 Area Agency on Aging.
+May – Region 2 Area Agency on Aging.